Our process

 - Pre-launch QA report and go-live checklist

-- Your time commitment
+Your commitment

-- Weekly status reviews (60 min) + Friday demos (30 min)
+About 4-6 hours per week.
+Weekly status reviews (60 min) + Friday demos (30 min)

-- When we change or skip this phase
+When we change or skip

-- If discovery revealed scope is genuinely fluid and the foundation is not yet settled, we will recommend a 2-3 week paid prototype phase before committing to the full MVP scope.
+If discovery revealed scope is genuinely fluid and the foundation is not yet settled, we will recommend a 2-3 week paid prototype phase before committing to the full MVP scope.

 Launch support